 Records of the UNNRA (United Nations Relief and Rehabilitation Administration) about the DP Hospital St. Ottilien.

 – Archives Nationales, Paris

 Documents of the IRO (International Refugee Organization) about the St. Ottilien DP Hospital.

 – Archives of the International Tracing Service, Bad Arolsen

-Lists of patients, personnel and births in the DP Hospital St. Ottilien from 1945 up to spring 1948 (data received from UNRRA, the International Red Cross and the World Jewish Congress New York).
+Lists of patients, personnel and births in the DP Hospital St. Ottilien from 1945 up to spring 1948.
+The single patient’s files have to be searched under the name of the patient (data received from UNRRA, the International Red Cross and the World Jewish Congress New York).

 – YIVO Archives for Jewish Research, New York

 Documentation of Leo W. Schwarz, Director of JDC from 1946-1947.